CodingCellist/idris2-dsa-gen/README.md

 # idris2-dsa-gen

-Idris2 code based on Dependent State Automata diagrams.
+Idris2 code based on Dependent State Automata (DSA) diagrams.

 # What?

-If you have followed the Type Driven Development with Idris book, you may have spotted some patterns in chapter 14 in terms of modelling dependent state automata in Idris.
+If you have followed the Type Driven Development with Idris book, you may have spotted some patterns in chapter 14 in terms of modelling Dependent State Automata in Idris.
 This project attempts to auto-generate the Idris2 source-code for these based on a DOT (`.gv`) file.

 # Does it work?

-Yes! (albeit with some [limitations](#limitations)
+Yes! (albeit with some [limitations](#limitations))

 Generating Idris source code from `.gv` files is ~~almost~~ done!
 The following example (from the TDD book, Ch 14) can be modelled in DOT: